jangroth/aws-certification-notes/solutions-architect-professional.md

 	* After loading the VM onto EC2 you can update the OS, the data, make an AMI
 	* Therefore SMS is used to re-host
 * Only works with VMware vSphere, Windows Hyper-V, and Azure VM
+	* The Server Migration Connector is a FreeBSD VM that you install in your on-premises virtualization environment.
+The supported platforms are VMware vSphere, Microsoft Hyper-V/SCVMM, and Microsoft Azure.
 * Every replication creates an EBS snapshot/AMI ready for deployment on EC2
 * Every replication is incremental
 * “*One time migrations*”, or “*replication every interval*” option